Photo by Levi McKay

 Nothing makes me happier than learning from religious traditions to inspire new ways for us to live lives of greater connection, meaning, and depth.
 In the midst of enormous changes in how we experience community and spirituality, I bring people together to create projects that ennoble the everyday and help build a world of joyful belonging.

-My own core practices include harmony folk singing and keeping a tech sabbath, and I’ve spent the last six years experimenting with new forms of text study on my podcast Harry Potter and the Sacred Text
+My own core practices include harmony folk singing and keeping a tech sabbath, and I’ve spent the last eight years experimenting with new forms of text study on my podcast Harry Potter and the Sacred Text and community-building through Nearness.

 I hold Masters of Divinity and Public Policy degrees from Harvard University, and served as a Ministry Innovation Fellow at Harvard Divinity School from 2016-2021.
 My book, The Power of Ritual (HarperOne) was published in 2020 and I live with my husband Sean Lair in Brooklyn, NY.